-The mission of the Religious Education program is to encourage each child/youth to develop personal values based on Unitarian Universalist principles and the commitment to practice those values in daily living.
-While fostering a nurturing community we honor the worth of religious thinking and celebrate the joy of spiritual exploration.
+The mission of the Religious Education program is to foster a nurturing community, to honor the worth of religious thinking, and to celebrate the joy of spiritual exploration.
+Each person is encouraged to develop personal values based on Unitarian Universalist principles and to incorporate those values in daily living.

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.